Immune-Boosting Feel Good Soup

 - 1/4 teaspoon freshly ground black pepper, more to taste

-- Add in broth.
-Bring to a boil then reduce heat and let simmer for 25 minutes.
+- Add in broth and spices.
+Bring to a boil then reduce heat and let simmer for 15 minutes.
+Add optional kale, spinach, or chicken then let simmer for an additional 15 minutes.

 April 27, 2020